rowhani/EventLogger/README.md

     $ git clone git@github.com:artmansoft/EventLogger.git eventlogger && cd eventlogger

 ### 3. Requirements
 Right there, you will find the *requirements.txt* file that has all the great debugging tools, django helpers and some other cool stuff.
-To install them, simply type:
+To install them, active your `virtualenv` and simply type:

 `$ pip install -r requirements.txt`